-If you wish to review the course materials or observe the course instruction in the class in which your child is being instructed, please call the school for arrangements.
-By law you have the right to excuse your child from participation in the classes which include reproductive health.
+If you wish to review the course materials, please call the school for arrangements.

+By law, you have the right to excuse your child from participation in the classes, which include reproductive health.
 If you wish to excuse your child from reproductive health instruction, without penalty, please send written notice to the principal of your child's building.